Calem Nieuwenhof: Heart of Midlothian

 On 22 July 2023, Nieuwenhof signed a four-year contract with Heart of Midlothian for an undisclosed fee, rumoured to be a fee of six-figures.
-As the first summer signing for the club, he joins alongside compatriots, Kye Rowles, Nathaniel Atkinson and Cameron Devlin.
+As the first summer signing for the club, he joins alongside compatriots, Kye Rowles, Nathaniel Atkinson and Cammy Devlin.
 In an interview with Heart TV, he spoke of his decision to join the Hearts, stating, "It was a pretty easy decision.
 I played with Oli Bozanic last year and he spoke so highly of his time here [...]
 I actually came to a Hearts game back in 2018 and I remember vividly how much passion there was.
 So I’m really excited to come and play and represent everyone here."
 He received the number 8 ahead of the 2023–24 Scottish Premiership.

 Nieuwenhof made his debut on 5 August, as Hearts completed a 2–0 win over St Johnstone at McDiarmid Park.

 International career

 Youth

 In March 2023, following his immense form at club level, Nieuwenhof received his first call-up to the Australia U23 training camp, in preparations, for the Paris 2024 Olympics qualification.
 On 24 March, he made his debut for the Olyroos, starting the match against the Switzerland U20 side, before being substituted for Ryan Teague, in a narrow 1–0 defeat at Stadio Comunale Bellinzona.

 On 24 May, Nieuwenhof was announced in the Australia U23 squad list for the Maurice Revello Tournament in France.
 He would be one of 14 players signed to an A-League Men club that was representing the Olyroos.
 Nieuwenhof started in the maiden fixture against Qatar where his side lost 4–3 in a penalty shoot-out, following a 0–0 scoreline by full-time, when Nieuwenhof failed to hit the target in the deciding penalty kick, handing the bonus point to Qatar.
-In the final group match, he grabbed an assist, a pass through to Noah Botic who striked with his left, in a 2–0 win against Mexico on 12 June that ensured qualification to the semi final.
+In the final group match, he grabbed an assist, a pass through to Noah Botic who struck with his left, in a 2–0 win against Mexico on 12 June that ensured qualification to the semi final.

 In August 2023, Nieuwenhof was recalled for the Olyroos ahead of the 2024 AFC U23 Asian Cup qualifiers.
 He was included in the 23-man squad set to play against Laos and Tajikistan in September.